srahamid1/LMD_PCM_Volc/README.md

 `trunk/LMDZ.COMMON/libf/phystd/radii_mod.F90` - Added volcanic ash and h2so4 radii to compute effective radii of particles

-`trunk/LMDZ.COMMON/libf/phystd/suaer_corrk.F90` - Added names of volcanic ash and h2so4 optical property data files to be used by PCM
+`trunk/LMDZ.COMMON/libf/phystd/suaer_corrk.F90` - Added names of volcanic ash and h2so4 optical data files to be used by PCM

 `trunk/LMDZ.COMMON/libf/phystd/tracer_h.F90` - Added volcanic ash and h2so4 tracer variables